SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/linking_shapes/Linking_a_shape_to_a_webpage.md

 >
 > - \<ElementID>, \<ElementIP> and \<ElementName> are only to be used if the shape is also linked to an element.
 > - From DataMiner version 9.0.5 onwards, these placeholders can also be used inside another placeholder in the URL, e.g. `#http://www.skyline.be?MyParam=[param:<elementname>,1]`
-> - Prior to DataMiner 10.3.6/10.4.0, when you use a placeholder in the URL and this causes the URL to be updated, the entire linked webpage needs to be reloaded, which means the user may need to log in again.
-From DataMiner 10.3.6/10.4.0 onwards, Visual Overview can recognize if only part of a URL changes and update only the necessary parts of the page, without requiring a full reload of the linked webpage.
+> - Prior to DataMiner 10.3.6/10.4.0, adding a URL fragment to a linked webpage causes the connection info to be automatically added after the fragment, rendering the URL invalid and requiring a reload of the page, which means the user may need to log in again.
+From DataMiner 10.3.6/10.4.0 onwards, Visual Overview can recognize if a URL fragment is added or changed and update only the necessary parts of the page, avoiding the need for a full page reload and login.

 ## Configuring a link to a DataMiner object within a webpage embedded in Visual Overview